-Using the keyword COLLATE in a <value-expression> specifies the collation order to apply for a string column if you need a collation order that is different from the normal collation for this column.
-The normal collation order is defined by either the default collation for the database character set, or the collation set explicitly in the column's definition.
+The keyword COLLATE specifies the collation order for a string column if you need a collation that is different from the normal one for this column.
+The normal collation order will be either the default one for the database character set, or the one set explicitly in the column's definition.